 You will need to have all your personal information and finance documents in order before you can apply for any type of aid.
 The specific things you will need will vary according to which benefit program you are applying to, but most likely you will need your most recent tax documents, social security number, employer information, income history, and identification.

-You qualify for the federal stimulus payment if you are a U.S. citizen or permanent resident, are not claimed as a dependent on someone else’s tax return, have a Social Security Number (SSN), and if your income is below a set amount.
+Much like the first round of stimulus payments, you’ll qualify for the second round of payments if you are a U.S. citizen or permanent resident, are not claimed as a dependent on someone else’s tax return, have a Social Security Number (SSN), and if your income was up to $75,000 in 2019 – or $150,000 for couples who filed jointly.

 Step 4: Apply for government benefits

 If you’ve been laid off or furloughed, you can qualify for unemployment benefits as well as a host of other government benefits and loans.
-Make sure to check with your state’s website about all the benefits being offered at the federal and local levels.
+Self-employed workers or contractors who have seen their income drop as a result of COVID-19 are also eligible for many benefits.

 Salary and Benefits